AndricaNuta/itp-rn-Andrica/README.md

 ### **Bikes Screen Implementation**
 - **FlatList** for efficient rendering of bike station data and scalability.
-- **Station Cards**: Each flat list item displays station name, available bikes, and capacity.
+- **Station Cards**: Each flat list item displays station info and is wrapped in **useMemo** ensuring that the component is only recreated when necessary.
+This optimization reduces re-renders of list items, especially beneficial as the list scales.
 - **Long Press to Copy Station Name**: Using Expo’s Clipboard API, I added a long-press gesture to copy station names.
 - **Real-Time Data Fetching**:
    To keep the **Bikes** screen’s data up-to-date, I implemented a real-time fetching mechanism within the custom useFetchStations hook: